docker-archive/classicswarm/docs/discovery.md

 ## Contributing a new discovery backend

 You can contribute a new discovery backend to Swarm.
-For information on how to do this, see [our discovery README in the Docker Swarm repository](https://github.com/docker/swarm/blob/master/discovery/README.md).
+For information on how to do this, see <a href="https://github.com/docker/swarm/blob/master/discovery/README.md>our discovery README in the Docker Swarm repository</a>.

 ## Docker Swarm documentation index